magojohnji/magisk-files-host/README.md

 [Delta_32-bit](https://github.com/Namelesswonder/magisk-files)
 [Cygisk](https://github.com/Cygisk/Cygisk-Files)

-The link is redirected to the accelerated mirror website fastgit.org, and synchronized to Gitee and Gitlab.

-The content of the file is updated synchronously every 2 hours
+The link is redirected to the accelerated mirror website fastgit.org, and synchronized to Gitee.
+The content of the file is updated synchronously every 6 hours.

+***The following links are separated into two parts:***

+- **The json file is linked to their respective official repositories (except "not official"), but changed "github.com" and "raw.githubusercontent.com" into "download.fastgit.org" and "raw.fastgit.org" to speed up the download.**
+- **The apk file is linked to this repository, use "cdn.jsdelivr.net" to speed up the download.**

 ## Custom update channel